lab-cosmo/librascal/docs/source/installation.rst

 Prequisties
 ###########

-Bofore installing Proteus, please make sure you have at least the following packages installed:
+Bofore installing Rascal, please make sure you have at least the following packages installed:

 +-------------+--------------------+
 | Package     |  Required version  |